kishoredb/kishoredb-research/README.md

 - **Research Statement & Methodology** – how I think and work as a researcher (`research-statement.md`, `docs/research-methodology.md`).
 ---

+The sections below link to curated views of my work, so that different kinds of reviewers (academic, industry, R&D) can quickly find what they need.

 ## <img src="https://raw.githubusercontent.com/kishoredb/kishoredb-research/main/assets/SystemArchitecture.JPG" width="50" />
 # Project Deep-Dive Case Studies